How to track the source of your leads on Pipedrive

 What data does Pipedrive track?

-In addition to lead sources, Pipedrive tracks various related pieces of information.
+In addition to lead source, Pipedrive tracks various lead details.

-LeadSources monitors 7 different data points for each lead:
+Leadsources tracks up to 7 lead source data for each lead:

 • Channel: Type of traffic categorized into 10 channels such as Paid Search, Organic Search, Email Marketing, etc.